jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - ?:
     - Events ~ Mixed topic it seems.
 Not a main one, anyway.
-    - Line of connected diamonds change simultaniously
+    - Line of connected diamonds change simultaneously

 -----